 The Thai route is teeming with rich culture and endless stretches of natural beauty.
 Think: limestone islands, hidden lagoons, fire dancers, thatched beachfront bars, pad thai to die for and, of course, the freshest coconut water straight from nature's larder.
 Life on this exotic route is pleasant and so are its people.
-There are around 20 yachts to its fleet each week.
+There are 5-20 yachts in the fleet each week.

 Welcome to Phuket – the Pearl of the Andaman.
 Thailand’s largest island and second most popular destination, famous for its vibrant markets buzzing beach bars and beautiful villas.
 We will set sail from Yacht Haven marina, situated only 15 minutes from Phuket International Airport.

 On route to Krabi you will see Chicken Head Island, and immediately understand where it got it's bizarre name from.
 After a spot of snorkelling there, continue onto Krabi and prepare to be awestruck by the impossibly angular limestone cliffs protruding out of the aquarium like waters.
 Once the ‘pinch-me’ feeling wears off after spending the day reveling in the beauty and culture of Krabi, get ready for one of the world’s most spectacular sunsets to be seen from Railay beach.

 A true barefoot beauty with an eclectic mashup of cultures in the west side beach bars… a little thing we like to call: Rasta-Thai.
 Sit back under a ramshackle hut, sip a Singha beer and smell the tantalizing spices from the local kitchen.